jacebenson/cedar/docs/docs/tutorial/chapter7/api-side-currentuser.md

 ```

 :::info User SDL
 We created a User model in Chapter 4 when we set up authentication for our blog.
-Redwood's `setup auth dbAuth` command generated two files for us that manage authentication: the `auth` file in `api/src/lib/`, and the `auth` file in `api/src/functions/`.
+Cedar's `setup auth dbAuth` command generated two files for us that manage authentication: the `auth` file in `api/src/lib/`, and the `auth` file in `api/src/functions/`.
 Both of these files use our PrismaClient directly to work with the User model, so we didn't need to set up an SDL or services for the User model.

 If you followed our recommendation in the Intermission to use the Example repo, the User SDL and service is already added for you.
 If not, you'll need to add it yourself: